 A few thousand bottlenose dolphins are believed to inhabit the waters around Hawaii, usually living in groups of two to fifteen individuals.
 Most of these groups are permanent residents of certain coastlines and harbors.

 Bottlenose dolphins establish and maintain dominance by biting, chasing, jaw-clapping, and smacking their tails on the water.
 Dolphins often show aggression by scratching one another with their teeth, leaving surface wounds that heal quickly.

 “Rakes” or traces of light parallel stripes remain on the skin of the dolphin.
 These marks have been seen in virtually all species of dolphins.

 During courtship, they engage in head-butting and tooth-scratching.

 Bottlenose dolphins have been seen in groups of other species such as pilot whales, spinner dolphins, spotted dolphins, and rough-toothed dolphins.
 They also ride pressure waves of humpback whales!

 Below is a video of a bottlenose dolphin we’ve seen frequenting our coastline since the summer of 2011.

 First named ‘Betty’ as we thought she was female due to her inflamed genital slit, we later found she was actually a male with some type of perhaps fungal infection (without taking samples).
-The condition appears to make him very itchy (and possibly underweight) and he regularly approaches boat to rub against their hulls (he does not seem to be seeking human interaction – but is specifically interested in the boat hull).
+The condition appears to make him very itchy (and possibly underweight) and he regularly approaches boats to rub against their hulls (he does not seem to be seeking human interaction – but is specifically interested in scratching self on the boat hull).